 Two important terms to know and understand when it comes to processing checks electronically are Check Verification and Check Guarantee.
 Here’s what they mean:

 - Check Verification: Using driver’s license information, the system electronically checks the check writer against a database of check writers who have previously passed bad checks, have had a bank account closed due to chronic NFS activity or are otherwise risky from whom to accept a check.

 - Check Guarantee: This process takes Check Verification one step further, guaranteeing that the check is good by promising to reimburse the merchant in the event that the check bounces.
 Depending on your business type, there are two main types of Check Guarantee:

 Accepting Checks at Your Business

-While paying with cash and check continues to shrink in frequency due to the growing popularity of debit and credit cards, and other forms of payment such as mobile pay, there are plenty of ways you can make check acceptance safer for your business.
+While paying with cash and check continues to shrink in frequency due to the growing popularity of debit and credit cards, and other forms of payment such as mobile pay, there are plenty of ways you can make check processing safer for your business.
 If you’ve determined that accepting checks is important to your business type and customer base, then do your homework on the best payment processors that process checks.
 Before you select your check payment services provider, read the contract closely to be sure that Check Guarantee protection is included in your agreement so you don’t risk losing money if a customer passes a bad check at your business.